ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the region on which the GBD RRs are defined is `nonconvex <convex set_>`_, interpolating between them is not completely straightforward using standard tools.
+Since the region on which the GBD RRs are defined is `nonconvex <convex set_>`_, interpolating between the RRs is not completely straightforward using standard tools.
 Using SciPy's interpolation package, it required a two-step process of first *extrapolating* the relative risks to a complete rectangular grid, and then *interpolating the extrapolated values* to the full rectangular GAxBW